aws-samples/eks-workshop/content/helm_root/helm_micro/customize.md

 * deployment.yaml: A basic manifest for creating a Kubernetes deployment
 * service.yaml: A basic manifest for creating a service endpoint for your deployment
 * _helpers.tpl: A place to put template helpers that you can re-use throughout the chart
+* ingress.yaml: A basic manifest for creating a Kubernetes ingress object for your service
+* tests/: A folder which contains tests for chart

 We're actually going to create our own files, so we'll delete these boilerplate files
 ```